suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 ![After stepping out](./pcsx2-debugger-1/pcsx2-debugging-2.png)

 I try to scroll up to see if anything writes into `s2` - and notice `00304100 addiu s2, s1, 0x250` instruction, which means: calculate a sum of value in `s1` register and constant value of `0x250`, then store it in `s2` register.
-I set an Execute breakpoint on that instruction to look into value of `s1` register during that moment (I have to press *Run* button to make that breakpoint activate on next frame rendered).
+I set a break-on-execute breakpoint on that instruction to look into value of `s1` register during that moment (I have to press *Run* button to make that breakpoint activate on next frame rendered).

 ![](./pcsx2-debugger-1/pcsx2-debugging-3.png)